ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Internal Representation of Attestation Results {#sec-ir-ar}

 The `ar` relation compares the `acs-condition` to the ACS.
-If the condition is satisfied, the `ars-additions` are copied from the ACS to the ARS.
-If any of the `ars-additions` are not found in the ACS then these ACS entries are not copied to the ARS.

 ~~~ cddl
 {::include cddl/intrep-ar.cddl}
 ~~~

+If the condition is satisfied, the `ars-additions` are copied from the ACS to the ARS.
+If any of the `ars-additions` are not found in the ACS then these ACS entries are not copied to the ARS.

+{{tbl-ar-ect-optionality}} contains the requirements for the ECT fields of the Attestation Results tuple:

 | ECT type      | ECT Field       | Requirement |
 |---